GrantBirki/gl/src/pages/details.md

 Due to our venue being a VRBO property, the amount of guests we can invite is very limited.

+This wedding is considered a **micro-wedding** and there will be no more than 30 guests due to venue restrictions.

 ## When and Where

 - When: Our wedding will be the whole weekend of September 28th, 2024 (Friday to Monday - 27th -> 30th)